 These symptoms may arise from shorter periods of shallow or slow breathing, such as during deep sleep.

 The body can often balance carbon dioxide levels in the bloodstream and correct the symptoms by itself.
 However, if symptoms persist, a person should contact a doctor.

 The symptoms of severe hypercapnia require immediate medical attention, as they can cause long-term complications.
 Some may even be fatal.

 Severe hypercapnia symptoms

 - depression or paranoia

-- loss of consciousness
+- loss of consciousness or coma

-- panic attacks
+- panic attack